payloadcms/payload/examples/draft-preview/payload/README.md

 ## How it works

-Preview works by sending the user to your front-end with a `secret` along with their http-only cookies.
+Draft preview works by sending the user to your front-end with a `secret` along with their http-only cookies.
 Your front-end catches the request, verifies the authenticity, then enters into it's own preview mode.
 Once in preview mode, your front-end can begin securely requesting draft documents from Payload.
+See [Preview Mode](#preview-mode) for more details.

 ### Collections